avernois/ardFeedback/readme.md

 This sketch is use in an extrem feedback device project.
 The project aim to light leds depending of current status of jenkins build (see jenkins-ci.org to know what i'm talking about :).

+It is intend to be used with [ArdFeeback-Control](https://github.com/avernois/ardFeedback-control).

 Serial Commands
 -----